-Hiking India’s Kuari Pass
+Hiking India’s Kuari Pass in the Himalayas

 “Itne pathron per tou mein jindagi mein kabhi nahin chali hun.”